Aurora Nilsson: Life in Afghanistan

 Her husband was not given any governmental employment, because she had not converted.
 He therefore gave her permission to visit the government, the royal court, and women in different positions to try to get him a job.

 In her book, she describes the people, customs and events of contemporary Afghanistan.
 With the help of Khan's aunt, who was a lady-in-waiting to the queen, she visited the royal court in Paghman and Darullaman, (Note: possibly referring to the Tajbeg Palace in Darullaman) and includes descriptions in her book of queen consort Soraya Tarzi, a Syrian-educated moderniser, and the mother of the king, Ulya (Ulli) Hazrat, whose name she spells as Ollja Hassrat.
-With their encouragement, she talked a lot about European customs.
-She befriended the king's mother, who she describes as influential and dominant, demonstrated dance and gymnastics for her and acted as her photographer.
+With their encouragement, she talked a lot with the royal women about European customs.

+She befriended the king's mother, who she describes as influential and dominant, demonstrated modern western dance and gymnastics for her and acted as her photographer.

 She failed to acquire a position for Khan, who threatened to kill or to sell her.
-According to Nilsson a German woman, the widow of an Afridi man named Abdullah Khan, had fled to the city with her children from her late husband's successor, was sold at public auction and obtained her freedom by being bought by the German diplomatic mission for 7,000 marks.
+According to Nilsson, a German woman, the widow of an Afridi man named Abdullah Khan, had fled to the city with her children from her late husband's successor, was sold at public auction and obtained her freedom by being bought by the German diplomatic mission for 7,000 marks.

 In 1927, Nilsson managed to be granted a divorce with the support of the German diplomatic mission.
 The divorce was described as unique, as it was not the custom for a woman to divorce a man.
 The German diplomatic mission helped her to get a room in a hotel while she waited for money from Sweden to leave the country.
 Her divorce was viewed as a scandal in Kabul, and she was harassed, also by the officials she visited for help.
 The officials denied her divorce on the grounds that she was a Muslim despite the fact that she had never converted, claimed she needed an Afghan passport to leave the country, and offered her money to return to her former husband.
 When she finally arrived at the border, she was again stopped with an offer of money if she returned to marriage.
 She declined with the words: "No, I do not need any money!
 I need nothing from Afghanistan!
 Only my freedom!"

 Aftermath

 After her divorce, Nilsson returned to Sweden, where she published a book about her experiences in 1928.
 In 1930, Nilsson married ice-hockey player Carl Abrahamsson.

-The divorce reportedly caused her ex-husband to lose face in Afghan society, and prevented him from gaining any political post.
+The divorce reportedly caused her ex-husband to lose face in Afghan society and prevented him from gaining any political post.
 He murdered three officials at the British embassy and in 1933 was executed.
 He was motivated by the desire to create conflict between the pro-British king Mohammed Nadir Shah and Great Britain, thereby bringing about the fall of Nadir and the reinstatement of the deposed king Amanullah Khan.
-His act is considered to have contributed to the deposition of King Nadir later the same year.
+His act is considered to have contributed to the deposition by assassination of King Nadir later the same year.